Abhinav163/Age-Calculator/README.md

 -Display area to show the calculated age.

-Technologies Used
+Technologies Used:-

 -HTML: Used for structuring the website.
 -CSS: Used for styling the website.
 -JavaScript: Used for handling the age calculation logic.

-How to Use
+How to Use:-

 1.Clone the repository or download the source code files.
 2.Open the index.html file in your preferred web browser.